staskobzar/vue-audio-visual/README.md

 - [Issues](#issues)
 - [License](#license)

-## New docs work in progress
----
-## UPDATE NOTES!!!
+## UPDATE NOTES

-Plugin current version is compatibale only with Vue v3.
+:warning: Plugin current version is compatibale only with **Vue v3**.
 For Vue2 use plugin version 2.5.0.
 See [install](#install-and-setup) chapter for details.
----

 ## Overview
 An audio spectrum visualizer plugin for [VueJS](https://vuejs.org/) framework.
 It is built with HTML5 [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and compatible with all browsers that support HTML5 audio API.
 It provides several Vue components that allows to draw light and nice visualization for "audio" HTML elements.
-This plugin is compatible with Vue2 and Vue3 frameworks.

-> There is a [**DEMO**](https://staskobzar.github.io/vue-audio-visual/) available.
+---
+> :heavy_exclamation_mark: Visit [**DEMO page**](https://staskobzar.github.io/vue-audio-visual/) for working examples.
+---

+_Usage examples_:

 Component **AvLine**.
 Vue template name **&lt;av-line&gt;**
 ```html